gatling/gatling/src/sphinx/http/http_check.rst

 Concepts
 ========

-The Check API is used for verifying that the response to a request matches expectations and capturing some elements in it.
+The Check API is used for 2 things:

+* verifying that the response to a request matches expectations
+* eventually capturing some elements in it.

 Checks are performed on a request with the ``check`` method.
 For example, on an HTTP request::